 Moki and Mona Tigers came to Carolina Tiger Rescue from a roadside zoo in Missouri that closed down after it lost its license.
 A volunteer at the facility had been attacked by another tiger and the authorities decided the facility was not safe.
 Moki and Mona came to Carolina Tiger Rescue with two other tigers, Fenimore and Emerson.
 When Moki first arrived, her name was Kira, but because she shared the same name as one of our employees, her name was changed to Moki.
 We now refer to Mona and Moki as the “MO” girls.

 Moki is often very unsure of herself and is less confident than her sister, Mona.
 With recent operant training, however, Moki is coming out of her shell and becoming more sure of herself.
 Moki loves enrichment and spending summer days either on her hammock or lounging in her pool.

-Moki is located with her sister Mona in Pine Forest, next to Saber and Shenandoah Tigers.
+Moki lives on tour with her sister, Mona, in Pine Forest, next to Saber and Shenandoah Tigers.
 Mona and Moki have been known to pick on their neighbors, so a visual barrier was put up to limit their visual contact with Saber and Shenandoah.

 Moki was rescued along with three other tigers, including her enclosure-mate, Mona, from a roadside zoo in Missouri.
 “Roadside zoos are collections of animals in cages to profit from motorists who stop to see the animals.
 They are not accredited by the Association of Zoos and Aquariums (AZA).
 A roadside zoo can be 20 animals in adjacent pens or a single tiger in a cage.
 What these facilities have in common are barren cages, inadequate food, water, shelter and veterinary care.
 The animals are often crowded into conflict-prone groupings.” – Tigers in America.
 It is always important to research a place before you visit.
 Ask questions and find out why they exist and what their goal is.